RakaDoank/uws-react-native/CONTRIBUTING.md

 ⚠️ We do not provide the example app for React Native macOS yet.
 Soon this documentation will be updated

 ### 3. IDE Setup for React Native and Node.js
 The entire repository is containing actual React Native files, and our Node.js files.
-The Node.js part files are just our tooling files which not included in the final build or in NPM registry or GitHub Packages, and some React Native files like in the example directory is not part of the final build.
+The Node.js part files are just our tooling files which not included in the final build or in NPM registry and GitHub Packages, and some React Native files like in the example directory is not part of the final build.

 To open React Native and Node.js files
 1. Open **Visual Studio Code**
-2. Open `uws-react-native` directory
+2. Open `uws-react-native` directory.
+   See [Directories](#directories).
 The `package` directory is the actual `uws-react-native` library code, and the `example` directory is the example React Native app as the playground.
 Feel free to do any improvements and tests there.
 4. Happy Coding :)

 ---